palamedes/rsow/app/views/documents/template.md

 audioautoplay: true|false
  ^ Do we auto play this file or no?

-audioloop: true|false
- ^ Should we loop this audio?

 audiovolume: {0.0 to 1.0}
  ^ a percentage of the volume that this should be set to